Sri Venkateswara University: Department of Physics

 The Department of Physics hosts one of the four national research facilities: a center for research using the MST Radar Facility at Gadanki, commissioned under the UGC.

 Rankings

-Sri Venkateswara University was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2020 and 201–250 in Asia.
-The QS World University Rankings of 2020 ranked it 248 in Asia.
-The university was ranked 68th overall in India by the National Institutional Ranking Framework in 2020, 38th among universities and 153rd in the engineering ranking.
+Sri Venkateswara University was ranked 1201–1500 in the world by the Times Higher Education World University Rankings of 2023 and 351–400 in Asia.
+The QS World University Rankings of 2023 ranked it 351-400 in Asia.
+The university was ranked 101-150 overall in India by the National Institutional Ranking Framework (NIRF) in 2023, 60th among universities and 251-300 in the engineering ranking.
+The NIRF ranked the university between 201-300 in the engineering rankings in 2024.